Wŏn Kyun: Legacy

-Next to his military career, Wŏn Kyun is perhaps best known for his personal faults, which included excessive alcohol consumption and attempts at adultery.
-In his War Diaries, Yi Sun-Sin recalls reports and rumors about "cruel deeds" committed by Wŏn and even mentions an incident in which Wŏn had attempted to seduce one of his subordinates' wives, calling him a "wicked man" and (at least partially) blaming him for his degradation ("Wŏn employs all means to entrap me").

-Much controversy lingers in regard to Wŏn Kyun as a military leader.
+Although Seonjo attempted to shift blame of defeat to fate rather than to Won Gyun alone, much controversy lingers in regard to Wŏn Kyun as a military leader.
+Won Gyun bore chief responsibility: poor discipline, neglect of basic precautions, and failure of leadership.
+Throughout the late Joseon dynasty, Won Gyun was unfavorably compared to Yi Sun-sin.
+While circumstances limited his options, his poor decisions and lack of leadership led to disaster.
+Though brave, his failure to adapt and his fatal misjudgments at Chilcheollyang sealed his legacy as a tragic commander responsible for the navy's greatest defeat.
+Despite any historical controversy, Wŏn Kyun and Yi Sun-sin received commendations following their deaths.
+In 1604, Won Gyun was posthumously recognized alongside Yi Sun-sin and Gwon Yul as a First-Rank Meritorious Subject of National Defense (宣武功臣), and was also awarded the title of Left State Councilor and Head of the Royal Tribunal, as well as ennobled as Lord of Wonreung.

+In 1605, the king issued a posthumous eulogy for him, and later, during King Sukjong's reign, the Minister of Inspection Kim Gan wrote his official epitaph.

 Widely panned by scholars and historians, there is recent research to suggest that Wŏn Kyun may have been excessively vilified during the Park Chung Hee administration to elevate Yi Sun-sin by juxtaposition.
 In particular, Wŏn Kyun's earlier successes against the Jurchens have been buried and there is an interest in providing a more objective view of Wŏn Kyun's military career.

 While fault exists for Wŏn Kyun's mistakes as a naval officer, much of the blame of the troubles during that period lies in the factionalized incompetence of the royal court.
 However, it is still hard to ignore his actions and lack of competency as a naval commander, and blame the political instability and indecision of the royal court for the result of the battle of Chilcheonryang.
 The battle led to the near-complete annihilation of the Korean navy in a single engagement against the Japanese, who had previously been unable to prevail against the Koreans in naval engagements.
 Some explain his legacy of poor command to be an unfortunate byproduct of comparison with his more successful associate, Yi Sun-sin.